CentreForDigitalHumanities/I-analyzer/documentation/Django-project-settings.md

 - `'scroll_timeout'`: Time before scroll results time out
 - `'scroll_page_size'`: Number of results per scroll page

-The following settings may appear in legacy configurations, but are no longer supported:

-- `'username'`
-- `'password'`
-- `'overview_query_size'`

 The following optional settings are implemented but have no documentation:

 - `'certs_location'`
 - `'api_key'`
 - `'api_id'`

 #### Setting a default server